classicrob/simply-jekyll/about.md

 redirect_from: /
 ---

 Welcome to my hypertext notebook.
 I've found hypertext as a medium to be incredibly liberating, and come with unique affordances.
 See [[Writing in hypertext]] for a primer on how to best consume this website.
+Currently, I'm writing a book on Continuous Onboarding that attempts to linearize it.
+You can follow my progress by subscribing to my [newsletter](newsletter.robhaisfield.com).

 The majority of this website was written while I was working as a behavioral product strategy and gamification consultant, and has seen minimal updates since then.
 It discusses topics such as:

 - My personal journey
   - [[Why I chose to consult rather than pursue a PhD]]